 Because sports massages are a manual way of breaking up the scar tissue and adhesions that have been growing on your muscles, you will be able to preserve and even increase your muscle flexibility and joint mobility.

-Differences Between Sports Massages and Other Types of Manipulation
+Differences Between Sports Massages and Other Types of Massage Techniques

 Swedish massage is the most common type of massage that people are typically referring to when talking about massage therapy.
 The Swedish form uses a combination of three primary massage movements to alleviate tension and muscular stress which includes